haproxy/haproxy/doc/lua-api/index.rst

   This class provides a way for manipulating servers and retrieving information.

+.. js:attribute:: Server.name

+  Contain the name of the server.

+.. js:attribute:: Server.puid

+  Contain the proxy unique identifier of the server.

 .. js:function:: Server.is_draining(sv)

   Return true if the server is currently draining sticky connections.